EmpathyApp/EmpathyApp/docs/misc/developer-guidelines.md

 People:
 * Peijman and Mica works at Empathy App
-* Tord is volunteer coordinator and himself a volunteer
+* Tord is volunteer coordinator and also himself a volunteer
 * Empathizers, trained in emapathy
 * Empathy trainers